masalinas/poc-elastic-snapshot/README.md

 POST http://localhost:9201/_snapshot/my-mdm_backup/my_snapshot_20240719154610/_restore
 ```

-## STEP11:  List the snapshot repositories
+## STEP11: List new indices imported

 List again the new indices created.
 We will see all MDM Elastic indices with the same data: